Eligibility for Admission

 - The maximum number of graduate credit hours the undergraduate student can take at no additional cost is 12.

-- The student can change his/her status to "graduate", or their status might be determined to be "graduate" for financial aid purposes during or at the completion of the senior year.
+- The student can change his/her status to "graduate", or his/her status might be determined to be "graduate" for financial aid purposes during or at the completion of the senior year.
 This will make the student eligible for graduate financial aid (for US citizens or permanent residents).

-- The student cannot be a full-time undergraduate (taking 12 or more undergraduate credit hours) and a full-time graduate (taking 9 or more graduate credit hours) at the same time.
+- The student cannot be a full-time undergraduate (taking 12 or more undergraduate credit hours) and a full-time graduate (taking 9 or more graduate credit hours) student at the same time.